NicoJuicy/LearnML/tips/ml_tips.md

 ### Visualization of parameter search (learning rate)

-### Visualization of the mean score for each iteration
+### Visualization of mean score for each iteration